-Figure 3: Analysis of the post-intervention surveys of all.
+Figure 3.
+Analysis of the post-intervention surveys of all.
 (A) A chart comparing the percentage of subjects in each group who committed to changing their habits directly after their intervention.
 (B) A chart comparing the percentage of subjects in each group who reported having changed their habits two weeks after interventions.
-(C) A chart comparing the number of subjects in each group who initially committed to habit change, and who carried out some habit change over the next two weeks.
+(C) A chart comparing the number of subjects in each group who initially committed to habit change and who carried out some habit change over the next two weeks.
 Significance (p = 0.4956) was determined using a z-test.